cicada-lang/cicada-solo/kanban/10-todo.md

+# learn

 - search wikipedia about type subsumption
   - https://homepage.cs.uiowa.edu/~jgmorrs/eecs662s19/notes/Notes-on-subsumption.html
   - https://en.wikipedia.org/wiki/Subtyping#Subsumption

-# lang1 -- 实现 NbE 教程中的 systemt 语言。

-- test lang1 eval

 - Why we do not put type in all Neutral? but put a type in front of a Neutral when it is viewed as a Value?

+- learn more about type directed partial evaluation.

 # Play with systemt